 To maintain its Qualified Local Government (QLG) status, a local government must submit potential DRIs to ARC for review and comment.
 With input from neighboring local governments and other agencies, ARC reviews the submission and makes a finding regarding whether the DRI is in the best interest of the region and, therefore, of the state.
 After the review is completed, the local government retains authority to make the final decision on whether or not to approve the development.

-Conferences are held Monday afternoons beginning at 1:00 p.m. at ARC's offices the week after the required Department of Community Affairs (DCA) form has been submitted.
-For more information, visit the DCA Developments of Regional Impact page or contact the ARC Review Coordinator by email or phone at 404-463-3307.
+Pre-review meetings are held Monday afternoons beginning at 2:00 p.m. at ARC's offices upon request from the host local government.
+For more information, contact the DRI Review Coordinator, Jon Tuley, by e-mail at email@example.com or by phone at 404-463-3307.